-Style is set in stone at Hotel Can Mostatxins in the centre of Mallorca’s historic Alcudia Old Town.
+At the heart of Mallorca’s historic Alcúdia Old Town, style is set in stone at Hotel Can Mostatxins.
 Built into a 15th-century one-time olive-oil presser, the hotel makes a feature of its original mason-built walls, lending a sense of history to each of its eight rooms and a dramatic setting for its grotto-like courtyard and Jacuzzi.

 19, including one suite; eight rooms are in Quinze – the main building – and 11 are in Frare – adjacent building.